How to fix a fatal exception error

 Microsoft Windows and software use exceptions, which allow Windows or other software to communicate in layers and communicate errors or exceptions.
-If a program is given an exception that is invalid or unknown you'll encounter a fatal exception.
-Fatal exceptions are also commonly referred to as a Fatal 0E (or improperly as Fatal OE) and is one of the most common fatal exceptions.
+If a program is given an exception that is invalid or unknown, you'll encounter a fatal exception.
+Fatal exceptions are also commonly referred to as a Fatal 0E, or improperly as a Fatal OE.

 When a fatal exception is encountered, the error will be in the below format.

 A fatal exception <YZ> has occurred at xxxx:xxxxxxxx

 After the processor exception is the enhanced instruction pointer to the code segment and the 32-bit address.
 This is exactly where the error exception has occurred.

 Search for the error

 Often the easiest and fastest method to locate the cause of a fatal exception is to search for the error.
 However, for some users, it may be difficult to know exactly what to search for because of the cryptic fatal exception messages.
 Below are tips on how to search for these errors.

-- Finally, many fatal exception error messages also contain a file that generated the error, almost always this is a VXD file.
-If the fatal exception error contains a .VXD definitely include this as part of your search.
+- Finally, many fatal exception error messages also contain a file that generated the error, which is almost always a VXD file.
+If the fatal exception error contains a reference to a .VXD file, definitely include this as part of your search.
 The VXD file may also be listed as "VXD VWIN32", which is "vwin32.vxd".

-If searching for the fatal exception error does not return results or help resolve your continue reading through this document for general recommendations in resolving fatal exception error messages.
+If searching for the fatal exception error does not return results or help resolve your issue, continue to the following sections.

 Revert Windows back to an earlier copy

 If this has just started occurring and you're running Windows XP or later, restore Windows back to an earlier copy.

 Update software or check for software patches

-If you are experiencing invalid page faults in only one program, verify that the software program is compatible with the operating system you are running the program within.
-Also, verify with the manufacturer or vendor of the software program that there are no available patches or updates for the program that may help or resolve your issue.
+If you are experiencing invalid page faults in only one program, verify that the software program is compatible with the operating system on the computer.
+Also, check with the manufacturer or vendor of the software program to see if there are any available patches or updates for the program that may help to resolve your issue.